 Imagine Other Lives

 Years ago, I heard a Buddhist monk speak of four meditations: loving-kindness, compassion, joy, and impartiality.
 I’ve come to think of these as steps.
 Loving-kindness is the first, because it’s simple: turn outward and love unconditionally.
 Compassion is a step beyond that.
-It requires interest and action – the desire to find out more about our fellow creatures.
-But a degree of imagination is also essential – the simple capacity to put oneself in the place of another.
+It requires interest and action – the desire to find out more about others.
+But a degree of imagination is also essential – the simple capacity to put oneself in someone else's place.
 Compassion is not possible without imagination.

 Imaginative compassion is the lynchpin of the four meditations.
 It facilitates the final two – joy and impartiality.
 Joy is, after all, a replenishing gratitude – the natural result of new relationships and broader possibilities.
 Impartiality is achieved though the progressive abandonment of faction fights in favor of discovering what each of us has to offer.
 It expresses fully the lively curiosity fired by compassion.

 I did not use the word “compassion” in the title of this section because the word is too rote – overused, and little analyzed.
 But you cannot fail to be compassionate if you actively spend a part of each day imagining lives that are unlike your own.
 Donald Trump targets all sorts of groups for persecution because he will not imagine himself in the shoes of another, and perhaps has never tried.
-Ruthlessness and greed often supplant imagination.
+Narcissists are not capable of imagintive compassion, because they see others only as extensions of themselves.
+Ruthlessness and greed often fill the vacuum.

 Develop Subtlety of Mind